ATTENTION ALL STUDENTS: the financial process (FAFSA and VFAO interview) must be completed by August 1. Please follow instructions below:

 - After you finish, you may print out your interview information, estimates of your financial aid and repayment schedules.
 You can also download the information in a pdf file.

-Your financial aid award package for 2013-14 will come from the information you submit during this process along with your class registration information.
+Your financial aid award package will come from the information you submit during this process along with your class registration information.
 If the Department of Education selects you for “verification”, you will be contacted by the VFAO staff via email to request additional information.
 It is important to respond to this request as soon as possible to expedite the processing of your financial aid package.
 Your school email is the University’s primary method of contact, so check that frequently!

 If you have any questions, send them to email@example.com.
 Someone will contact you with answers.